Follow us on

 Why Traditional Surgery Isn’t Always Ideal

 When conservative care fails, surgical options such as open or partial adductor tenotomy have traditionally been considered.
 There is no consensus in the literature regarding the optimal surgical approach.
+Learn more about surgical approaches to adductor longus pathology here.

 Both “partial” and “total tenotomy” techniques offer similar efficacy for pain relief.
 However, studies have demonstrated that a complete tenotomy of the adductor longus tendon may relieve symptoms, but at the expense of strength, with variable outcomes upon return to sport.